Turn on red: Left on red

 Another version is commonly known as a left turn on red (left on red) in countries that drive on the right side of the road, and would be a right turn on red in countries that drive on the left side of the road, if any allowed it.
 These turns are typically restricted to turns onto a one-way.
 Many jurisdictions also require that this type of turn be from a one-way.

 However, although right on red is equivalent to left on red to a one-way, left on red is not typically permitted in countries outside North America.
 Even in North America, few places allow left on red from two-way to one-way streets.

-There are rarely some intersections where a left on red from a two-way to two-way is permitted, but this is due to the expected low amount of traffic, rather than being geometrically equivalent to right on red.

 From one-way to one-way

 Left turns from a one-way to a one-way are completely geometrically equivalent to a right turn.

 Most places in North America allow this type of turn by default.
 Most places outside of North America disallow this type of turn.